 Jeremy Bentham, the founder of the reforming utilitarian school of moral philosophy, incorporated the essential basis of moral equality into his system of ethics by means of the formula: “Each to count for one and none for more than one.”
 In other words, the interests of every being affected by an action are to be taken into account and given the same weight as the like interests of any other being. …

-“The day may come when the rest of the animal creation may acquire those rights which never could have been withholden from them but by the hand of tyranny.
+The day may come when the rest of the animal creation may acquire those rights which never could have been withholden from them but by the hand of tyranny.
 The French have already discovered that the blackness of the skin is no reason why a human being should be abandoned without redress to the caprice of a tormentor.
 It may one day come to be recognized that the number of the legs, the villosity of the skin, or the termination of the os sacrum are reasons equally insufficient for abandoning a sensitive being to the same fate.
 What else is it that should trace the insuperable line?
 Is it the faculty of reason, or perhaps the faculty of discourse?
 But a full-grown horse or dog is beyond comparison a more rational, as well as a more conversable animal, than an infant of a day, or a week or even a month, old.
 But suppose they were otherwise, what would it avail?
-The question is not, Can they reason? nor Can they talk? but, Can they suffer?”
+The question is not, Can they reason? nor Can they talk? but, Can they suffer?

 In this passage, Bentham points to the capacity for suffering as the vital characteristic that gives a being the right to equal consideration. … If a being suffers, there can be no moral justification for refusing to take that suffering into consideration.
-No matter what the nature of the being, the principle of equality requires that [his or her] suffering be counted equally with the like suffering—insofar as rough comparisons can be made—of any other being. …
+No matter what the nature of the being, the principle of equality requires that [their] suffering be counted equally with the like suffering—insofar as rough comparisons can be made—of any other being. …

 Racists violate the principle of equality by giving greater weight to the interests of members of their own race when there is a clash between their interests and the interests of those of another race.
-Sexists violate the principle of equality by favoring the interests of their own sex.
-Similarly, speciesists allow the interests of their own species to override the greater interests of members of other species.
+Sexists violate the principle of equality by favoring the interests of their own sex… Similarly, speciesists allow the interests of their own species to override the greater interests of members of other species.
 The pattern is identical in each case.

-Most human beings are speciesists. … [O]rdinary human beings—not a few exceptionally cruel or heartless humans, but the overwhelming majority of humans—take an active part in, acquiesce in, and allow their taxes to pay for practices that require the sacrifice of the most important interests of members of other species in order to promote the most trivial interests of our own species.…
+Most human beings are speciesists. … [O]rdinary human beings—not a few exceptionally cruel or heartless humans, but the overwhelming majority of humans—are complicit in the continuation of practices that thwart the most important interests of nonhuman animals in order to promote far less significant human interests.

 Even if we were to prevent the infliction of suffering on animals only when it is quite certain that the interests of humans will not be affected to anything like the extent that animals are affected, we would be forced to make radical changes in our treatment of animals that would involve our diet, the farming methods we use, experimental procedures in many fields of science, our approach to wildlife and to hunting, trapping and the wearing of furs, and areas of entertainment like circuses, rodeos, and zoos.
 As a result, a vast amount of suffering would be avoided.